ontoportal/documentation/docs/_general/licensing.md

 Companies who wish to deploy the Virtual Appliance, and individuals working on commercial products, are asked to contact us
-(for example, by registering at our [OntoPortal License Server](https://license.ontoportal.org) to discuss the licensing terms.
+(for example, by registering at our [OntoPortal License Server](https://license.ontoportal.org)) to discuss the licensing terms.
-Your registration request will be visible only to persons responsible for licensing the OntoPortal Virtual Appliance, who will contact you.
+Your registration request will be visible only to  OntoPortal Virtual Appliance license managers, who will contact you.

 Any Allegrograph software shipped with the Appliance is provided under its own licensing terms,